psturm-swift/SwiftySignals/README.md

 	setNewTemperature(Model.shared.temperature.value)

-Instead of initializing the local temperature variable manually we could do this alternatively by calling the `invoke` function on the returned slot of `didSet`:
+Instead of initializing the local temperature variable manually we could do this alternatively by calling the `invoke` function on the returned slot of `then`:

 	 Model.shared
 		.temperature
-		.didSet(
+		.didSet
+		.then(
 			on: self,
 			call: TemperatureVC.setNewTemperature
 		)